What is a Preposition?

 Denise drove carefully around the pothole.

-Kai is sitting beside Josh on the plane.
+Kai is sitting beside Josh on the airplane.

 She leaned her backpack against her locker.